NaikBhavya26/Analysis-on-houseprice-data/README.md

 # Analysis-on-houseprice-data
-This is the analysis of the data of house pricing with the use of python
+This is the analysis of the data of house pricing with the use of python and included the csv file for data of the house prices